 For Legal Entity Identifier (LEI) numbers listed in Certificates, DigiCert may include the value after verification, through the appropriate mechanism, such as mechanisms provided by Global Legal Entity Identifier Foundation (GLEIF), that the LEI is associated with entity information provided.
 LEI lookups are treated as information from a source described above, but not currently relied upon as a primary source of information for verification.
 Instead, this information is treated as additional correlation of identity information found in the certificate and provided in the certificate for the convenience and use of data researchers and the legal entities operating the certificates.

-For EV SSL, the approved sources from this process are published publicly on a readily accessible GitHub repository available here: https://github.com/digicert/reports/tree/master/validation-sources.
+For EV SSL, the approved sources from this process are published publicly on a readily accessible GitHub repository available here in a file link on the page: https://github.com/digicert/reports/tree/master/validation-sources.